KittyGiraudel/sass-guidelines/index.md

 // Nope
 $length: 0em;
 {% endhighlight %}

+> It might be worth spending a little time explaining the theory behind this behavior.
+The example I like best is that in the real world, when you multiply 5 inches by 5 inches, you get 25 square inches, and the same is true for Sass.
+It might also be worth mentioning that if your units aren't coming out how you want, that often indicates a bug somewhere in the unit-manipulation logic.

 The most common mistake I can think of regarding numbers in Sass, is thinking that units are just some strings that can be safely appended to a number.
 While that sounds true, that is certainly not how units work.
 Think of units as algebraic symbols.